-Public Lectures Sponsored by Sigma Xi for Fall 2017:
+Public Lectures Sponsored by Sigma Xi for Spring 2018:

 Sigma Xi was founded in 1886 as an honor society for science and engineering.
 The name "Sigma Xi" (pronounced 'zi') stands for "Spoudon Xynones" -- Companions in Zealous Research.
 Today, it is an international research society whose programs and activities promote the health of the scientific enterprise and honor scientific achievement.
 There are nearly 90,000 Sigma Xi members in more than 500 chapters at colleges and universities, industrial research centers, and government laboratories.
 For information about our local awards, click here.

 In addition to honoring scientific achievement, Sigma Xi also endeavors to encourage support of original work in science and technology and promote an appreciation within society at large for the role research has played in human progress.
 During its centennial celebration in 1986, Sigma Xi adopted an additional mission: to foster worldwide interactions among science, technology, and society.

 Membership in Sigma Xi is by invitation.
 Those who have shown potential as researchers are invited to join as associate members.
 Full membership is conferred upon those who have demonstrated noteworthy achievements in research.
 Each year the Society initiates more than 5,000 new members.
 Over the course of the Society's distinguished history, more than 170 members have won the Nobel Prize and many more have earned election to the National Academies of Sciences and Engineering.